pantheon-systems/documentation/source/partials/additionalResources/lw1.md

 ## Congratulations on Completing Getting Started with Pantheon!

 Keep a good thing going!
-Sign up for workshop #2: [Command Line Interface with Terminus](https://pantheon.io/live-workshops/command-line-interface-terminus).
-Or pick one of our other [Live Workshops](https://pantheon.io/live-workshops) happening every Thursday.
+Sign up for workshop #2: [Command Line Interface with Terminus](https://pantheon.io/on-demand-trainings/command-line-interface-terminus).
+Or pick one of our other [Getting Started Workshops](https://pantheon.io/on-demand-trainings).

 ### Your Feedback Helps